Video and photography

 Video at TxDOT should consider myriad factors before being created.
 Lighting, sound, and editing are some considerations, but pre-production plans should also include who the target audience is and where the video is intended to be published.
 These considerations help optimize video content for length, quality, and accessibility, ensuring content is viewed and understood by its target audience.

-TxDOT manages an extensive library of video assets, including footage of statewide locations, TxDOT events, processes, projects and activities, and animations and other motion graphics.
+TxDOT manages an extensive library of video assets, including footage of statewide locations, events, processes, projects and activities, animations and other motion graphics.
 TxDOT employs professional videographers and editors to help you with your projects.
 Submit a Creative Services request for Digital Media to access these resources.
-Unauthorized stock photography images are prohibited.
-All photography not obtained through Creative Services must have written permissions and licensing to be used.
+All photography and videography not obtained through Creative Services require proper licensing.
+See rights and use for more information.

 Executive Director Message